A Peace Craft and Poem for Any Time of Year

 FREE Dove Peace Craft Printables

 I’d love to hear from YOU!
 Do you teach your students about peace?
-What activities are your favourites?
+What activities are your favorites?

-Grab my favourite book for teaching peace: Todd Parr’s, The Peace Book on Amazon (through my affliate link) and a few other noteworthy books below.
+Grab my favourite book for teaching peace: The Peace Book and a few other noteworthy books below.